 FAQ

-Here is a list of items to provide from your Owners Corporation: – Statement of financial performance and financial position – Current insurance policy The more information you can provide, the better Strata Savers can help you save.
-These items are also useful, but are not required: – The last annual general meeting (AGM) minutes – Contract of appointment We may request additional documents if any items are disproportionately large.
+The more information you can provide, the better Strata Savers can help you save.
+These items are also useful, but are not required: – Contract of appointment with your strata manager We may request additional documents if any items are disproportionately large.
+See example documents attached.

 We are currently providing this service for strata-titled properties in the Melbourne metropolitan region and the Mornington Peninsula.

 All these terms refer to strata-titled properties, but different states use different terms.
 Despite the variations in name, they all represent legal entities that own and manage the common property within a building.
-The Owners Corporation manager (also known as a strata manager) is responsible for overseeing the common property and shared facilities of the building.

 We are 100% independent.
 We also don't manage any buildings.